-The latest figures on the labour market in Scotland are summarised.
-Over the last quarter, Labour Force Survey (LFS) data showed that employment increased by 9 thousand in the three months to November 2002, to 2,415 thousand - up 0.4 percent on the previous quarter level.
-Over the year to November 2002, employment increased by 24 thousand.
-The employment rate - as a percentage of the working age population in employment - increased to 74.5 per cent, up 0.4 percentage points on the previous quarter.
-The paper provides an account of quarterly LFS employment over a two-year period to November 2002.
+The latest figures on the labour market1 in Scotland are summarised in Table 1.
+Labour Force Survey (LFS) data show that in the three months to August 2005 the level of employment rose by 7 thousand, to 2,462 thousand.
+Over the year to August 2005, employment increased by 18 thousand.
+The employment rate – as a percentage of the working age population – rose to 75.5 per cent, up 0.3 percentage points on the previous quarter.
+Over the year to August 2005, the employment rate was up by 0.5 per cent.
+Figure 1 provides an account of quarterly LFS employment over a four-year period to August 2005.

 |Number of pages||7|